StoneStepsInc/fit/README.md

     When specified, tells `fit` to scan the directory named via `-d` and all of its sub-directories.

+  * `-w`

+    This option instructs `fit` to use the file modification time as an indicator that the file was not changed, rather than to compute its checksum.
+This option is intended to recover from an interrupted scan, without having to compute checksums for all files that have been processed when Ctrl-C was pressed.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed